mattbarreiro/sfquickstarts/README.md

 #### 3. You get `Error: Cannot find module 'postcss'` when running `npm run serve`
    - The module may not have been installed for some reason so run `npm install --save-dev postcss gulp-postcss` and then rerun `npm run serve`

+### 4. The site launches, but doesn't display any quickstarts
+  - This is most likely a Claat error.
+Run `claat` and/or `which claat` in your CLI.
+If you get an error, see [claat related errors](#claat-related-errors)

 ## Write Your First QuickStart

   1. Terminate the running server with `ctrl C` and navigate to the `sfguides` source directory `cd sfguides/src`